 But when you read the fine print, you’ll notice that it’s going to renew at $75/year for as long as you have it.
 (Which, if you’re paying attention, should be the rest of time.)

 Unfortunately, this same exact game is played out over and over and over and over again across their site.
 There are almost too many other instances to name.

 Perhaps the most egregious is their email upsells.

 You buy a domain name, you should automatically get access to running emails through that site.

 Right?
-Everyone should be shaking their head right now.
-It’s only fair.
-You’ve already paid for the thing.
+Everyone should be nodding their head right now.
+It’s only fair – you’ve already paid for the thing.

 Once again, GoDaddy will throw in one email account when you sign up for a new hosting plan.